Library reading room

 Work

-You may want a part-time job alongside your studies.
 You can register with the Careers and Employability Service’s own Employment and Recruitment Service to help find employment on campus or in the local area that suits your hours, skills and interests.
-Students coming from overseas can also check our rights to work in the UK page for more information.

-Find more information on the Careers webpages.
+Find more information on the Volunteering webpage.

 Study

-The Lancaster University Library provides access to a huge range of online and print resources and study space for a variety of needs.
+Our Library provides access to a huge range of online and print resources and study space for a variety of needs.
 The Library and Learning Zone are both centrally located on Alexandra Square and are open 24/7 during term time.